Vegan Chocolate Strawberries

 Now it’s time to melt your chocolate of choice.
 As I said earlier, I used dark chocolate, white chocolate and “pink” chocolate (a.k.a. white chocolate with pink food gel added).

-Chop up the chocolate into small pieces and keep a few squares aside for drizzling over at the end.
+Chop up the chocolate into small pieces and keep a few squares aside if you want to drizzle some over at the end.

 My favorite method of melting chocolate is by placing a glass bowl over a small pot of boiling water on a low heat (making sure the bowl isn’t touching the water).
 Then, you place the chocolate inside of the bowl and mix gently until it’s completely melted.